Walter Mondale: Apollo 1 accident (1967)

-In 1967, Mondale served on the Aeronautical and Space Sciences Committee, then chaired by Clinton P. Anderson, when astronauts Gus Grissom, Ed White, and Roger Chaffee were killed in a fire on January 27 while testing the Apollo 204 (later renumbered Apollo 1) spacecraft.
+In 1967, Mondale served on the Aeronautical and Space Sciences Committee, then chaired by Clinton Anderson, when astronauts Gus Grissom, Ed White, and Roger B. Chaffee were killed in a fire on January 27 while testing the Apollo 204 (later renumbered Apollo 1) spacecraft.
 NASA Administrator James E. Webb secured President Lyndon Johnson's approval for NASA to internally investigate the cause of the accident according to its established procedures, subject to Congressional oversight.
-NASA's procedure called for Deputy Administrator (and de facto general manager) Robert C. Seamans to appoint and oversee an investigative panel.
+NASA's procedure called for Deputy Administrator (and de facto general manager) Robert Seamans to appoint and oversee an investigative panel.

-In February, a reporter leaked to Mondale the existence of an internal NASA report issued in 1965 by Apollo program director Samuel C. Phillips, detailing management, cost, delivery, and quality problems of the Apollo prime contractor North American Aviation.
+In February, a reporter leaked to Mondale the existence of a Phillips report issued in 1965 by Apollo program director Samuel C. Phillips, detailing management, cost, delivery, and quality problems of the Apollo prime contractor North American Aviation.
 In the February 27 hearing, Mondale asked Webb if he knew of such a report.
 Webb had not yet seen the December 1965 written report, so he responded in the negative.
 Seamans had passed along to Webb neither the written report nor the briefing presentation made to him in January 1966 by Phillips and Phillips's boss, Manned Space Flight Administrator George Mueller.
 Both Seamans and Mueller had also been called to testify at this session.
-Mueller denied the report's existence, though he must have been aware of it, as he had appended his own strongly worded letter to the copy sent to North American Aviation president Lee Atwood.
+Mueller denied the report's existence, though he must have been aware of it, as he had appended his own strongly worded letter to the copy sent to North American Aviation president John Leland Atwood.